jiangstephen/Hazelcast/spring-hazelcast/Readme.md

 a.
 Unidirectional link query is cached
 b.
 Bidirectional link is not cached
 c.
 In order to cache Didirectional link,  you need to use JoinColumn(name ='',  referencedColumnName="") in both entities
+4. To enable the hibernate statistics logging
+a. -Dhibernate.generate_statistics=true
+b. set the logging level of org.hibernate.stats to DEBUG